MOohTus/ODAMNet/docs/source/pages/approaches/methods_RWR.rst

     Required files/parameters have solid border line and optional files/parameters have dash border line.
     Output files in pink are created only if the input data are extracted from requests.

-Input parameters for RWR analysis
+Input parameters for the RWR analysis
 ----------------------------------------

 | To extract target genes from **CTD**, see parameters on the ``Data extracted from requests`` tab.